dotherightthing/kss-node/demo-dotherightthing/README.md

 CSS, JS etc, and use the same structural markup.
 A boilerplate file is available at [https://github.com/dotherightthing/kss-node/blob/master/demo-dotherightthing/public/styleguide/demo.php](https://github.com/dotherightthing/kss-node/blob/master/demo-dotherightthing/public/styleguide/demo.php).

-TODO: I'll commit separate boilerplate files to this project as I find time.

 #### Step 2: Create a configuration file

 I've created a small Automator application (OS X only) which handles population of the Styleguide folder,